 - an approval process by the safety authority.

-This part 2 of EN 50126 is applicable
+This part 2 of EN 50126 is applicable to railway applications fields, namely Command, Control and Signalling, Rolling Stock and Fixed Installations, and specifically:

-* to the specification and demonstration of safety for all railway applications and at all levels of such an application, as appropriate, from complete railway systems to major systems and to individual and combined sub-systems and components within these major systems, including those containing software; in particular:
+- to the specification and demonstration of safety for all railway applications and at all levels of such an application, as appropriate, from complete railway systems to major systems and to individual and combined sub-systems and components within these major systems, including those containing software, in particular:

 - to new systems;

-- to new systems integrated into existing systems accepted prior to the creation of this standard, but only to the extent and insofar as the new system with the new functionality is being integrated.
+- to new systems integrated into existing systems already accepted, but only to the extent and insofar as the new system with the new functionality is being integrated.
 It is otherwise not applicable to any unmodified aspects of the existing system;

-- as far as reasonably practicable, to modifications and extensions of existing systems accepted prior to the creation of this standard, but only to the extent and insofar as existing systems are being modified. it is otherwise not applicable to any unmodified aspect of the existing system;
+- as far as reasonably practicable, to modifications and extensions of existing systems accepted prior to the creation of this standard, but only to the extent and insofar as existing systems are being modified.
+It is otherwise not applicable to any unmodified aspect of the existing system;

 - at all relevant phases of the life-cycle of an application;